xtuml/bridgepoint/doc-bridgepoint/process/Workflow.md

 -------------
 The BridgePoint Issue Tracker [1] is hosted by One Fact.
 The BridgePoint source code and documentation repositories are hosted on github under the xtuml organization [2].

 The Developer’s Getting Started Guide [3] explains how to set up a development environment and pull the BridgePoint source code.
 It explains how developers use git forks to create their development environment.
 Each developer's work is be done in their own fork.
 The xtUML team strongly recommends you use branches within forks.
-We recommend the branch be named ```&lt;issue_num&gt;_&lt;short description&gt;``` (for example: ```7630_build_updates```).
+We recommend the branch be named ```<issue_num>_<short description>``` (for example: ```7630_build_updates```).
 This adds valuable information that is visible to other developers on the repository's network graph.

 Once your development environment is configured, the workflow is:
 * Issue is created.
 Email notifications of the issue creation are automatically sent by the system.
 (Issue state is __New__)